 In 2015, the Paris Agreement was adopted, that looks to the period beyond 2020.
-The Paris Agreement is a universal environment accord that has as goal to cap the rise of global temperature well below 2degrees Celsius above pre-industrial levels.7 To keep global warming to no more than 1.5 degrees Celsius - as called for in the Paris Agreement - emissions need to be reduced by 45% by 2030 and reach net zero by 2050.
+The Paris Agreement is a universal environment accord that has as goal to cap the rise of global temperature well below 2degrees Celsius above pre-industrial levels.8 To keep global warming to no more than 1.5 degrees Celsius - as called for in the Paris Agreement - emissions need to be reduced by 45% by 2030 and reach net zero by 2050.
 The Paris Agreement allows countries to voluntarily cooperate with each other to achieve emission reduction targets set out in their Nationally Determined Contribution plans (NDCs).
 Under Article 6 of the Paris Agreement, carbon credits resulting from the reduction of GHG emission activities in one country can be transferred to help one or more (other) countries to meet climate targets.
 Article 6.2 creates the basis for trading in GHG emission reductions (also referenced as "internationally traded mitigation outcomes" (ITMOs)) across countries.
-Article 6.2 provides a framework within which countries can create their own systems in ways that are consistent with UN rules and comparable to each other.8 It considers three types of use of ITMOs: a) for NDCs, b)
+Article 6.2 provides a framework within which countries can create their own systems in ways that are consistent with UN rules and comparable to each other.9 It considers three types of use of ITMOs: a) for NDCs, b) for other international purposes (meaning international regimes outside the Paris Agreement, such as the International Civil Aviation Organization for aviation and the International Maritime Organization for shipping), and c) for other purposes, meaning the voluntary carbon market (VCM).
+Article 6.4 establishes a mechanism for trading GHG emission reductions between countries.
+It is supervised by the Conference of Parties (COP) - the decision-making body of the UN Framework Convention on Climate Change.

-7 Article 2(a) of the Paris Agreement in relevant part provides that the Agreement aims to "Holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change;"
+8 Article 2(a) of the Paris Agreement in relevant part provides that the agreement's aim is to "Holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and